idaholab/TMAP8/doc/content/verification/ver-1a.md

 ## Comments on verification input file versus test file

-!alert note  title=Verification input file versus test file It is important to note that the input file used to reproduce these results and the input file used as test in TMAP8 are different.
+It is important to note that the input file used to reproduce these results and the input file used as test in TMAP8 are different.
 Indeed, the input file `~/projects/TMAP8/test/tests/ver-1a/ver-1a.i` has a fine mesh and uses small time steps to accurately match the analytical solutions and reproduce the figures above.
 To limit the computational costs of the tests, however, the tests run a version of the file with a coarser mesh and larger time steps.
+More information about the changes can be found in `~/projects/TMAP8/test/tests/ver-1a/tests`.

 !bibtex bibliography